Utility Patent Search: Everything You Need to Know

 • The utility patent owner must pay a maintenance fee at 3 different times during the life of the patent (year 3.5, year 7.5, and year 11.5).
 You have six months after the due date to pay the fee (surcharge applies if paying late).
 After the six-month grace period, the patent will expire.

 If you need help with conducting a utility patent search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.